de-marauder/altschool-cloud-exercises/3rd-semester/dockerize-laravel-app/README.md

    docker run -it --name compose --rm -v $(pwd):/app composer install docker run -it --name compose --rm -v $(pwd):/app composer update
    ```
 3. Write the docker-compose.yml file.
 There will be 3 services (containers).
 One for the laravel application, one for the database and one for our web server (nginx).
 It should look like [this](./docker-compose.yml).
 The services are connected together by a custom bridge network (this allows containers to reference themselves using their names as a DNS).
-Data mounts are also attached to transfer the application after it has been built to the webserver service.
+Data mounts are also attached to transfer the application after it has been built to the webserver service and log access data in the `./logs` directory of the cloned repo.
 Volumes are also mounted for transfering database log data.
 4. Write a [Dockerfile](./Dockerfile) for the laravel app using the `php:fpm` base image.
 It should look like [this](./Dockerfile)
 5. Run docker compose
    ```bash